 At iWave, we provide our clients with complete transparency into the data, formulas, and sources used for our wealth screenings.
 This enables you to validate the data and ratings yourself, which means you can trust the intel even further and make your data-driven fundraising asks with confidence.

-- Past Giving: Has the prospect given to likeminded charities in the past?
+- Past Giving History: Has the prospect given to likeminded charities in the past?
 Do they donate often, such as every week, every month, or every year?
 If so, how much and when do/did they give?

 - Nonprofit Involvement: Does the donor prospect volunteer frequently?
 Do they serve on a board?
 Do they regularly attend events?
 Have they participated in specific programs?
 If so, which ones and when were they involved?